iposton/react-podcast-search/README.md

  ```

- When I created this `next.js` app it came with some nice css styles that I re-used for this project, I simply made a few tweaks to make look good for this project.
+ When I created this `next.js` app it came with some nice css styles that I re-used for this project, I simply made a few tweaks to make it look well enough for this project.

  ```css